 The NLRB Rules That It Will Assert Jurisdiction Over Nonteaching Employees of Religious Institutions And Nonprofit Religious Organizations

 In its 2014 landmark decision in Pacific Lutheran University (PLU), the National Labor Relations Board (NLRB) held that it will assert jurisdiction over faculty at religious colleges and universities unless the college or university can show that it holds the faculty out “as performing a specific role in creating or maintaining” the religious educational environment.
-We previously reported on that decision here.
-The NLRB was very specific in PLU that its holding only applied to faculty employed at religious colleges and universities.
+We previously reported on that decision.
+The NLRB was very specific in PLU that it is holding only applied to faculty employed at religious colleges and universities.

 In its decision last week in Saint Xavier University, the NLRB established the test it will use to determine whether it will assert jurisdiction over nonteaching employees of religious institutions.
 In its decision, the NLRB pointed to its prior decision in Hanna Boys Center, in which it previously found that neither the Supreme Court’s decision in Catholic Bishop (ruling that the NLRB did not have jurisdiction over teachers at a parochial school), nor the Religious Clause of the First Amendment prohibited the NLRB from exercising jurisdiction over nonteaching employees of religiously-affiliated organizations.
 The employees at issue in Hanna Boys Center included clerical employees, child-care workers, recreation assistants, cooks and maintenance employees.
 In Hanna Boys Center, the NLRB held that it could exercise jurisdiction over this group of employees because they “were not teachers” and “there was no record evidence that their duties…had any connection to the employer’s ‘possible religious mission’.”